-- I. Classic Ehlers-Danlos syndrome multigene panel analysis (81408, 81479) to establish or confirm a diagnosis of cEDS is considered medically necessary when:

-- A. The member/enrollee has skin hyperextensibility and atrophic scarring, AND

-- B. The member/enrollee meets at least one of the following:
+- I. Classic Ehlers-Danlos syndrome multigene panel analysis (81408, 81479) to establish or confirm a diagnosis of cEDS is considered medically necessary when: - A. The member has skin hyperextensibility and atrophic scarring, AND - B. The member meets at least one of the following:

 - 1. Generalized joint hypermobility, OR

 - 2. At least three of the following:

 - a) Easy bruising, OR

 - b) Soft, doughy skin, OR

 - c) Skin fragility (or traumatic splitting), OR

 - d) Molluscoid pseudotumors, OR

 - e) Subcutaneous spheroids, OR

 - f) Hernia, OR

 - g) Epicanthal folds, OR

 - h) Complications of joint hypermobility (e.g., sprains, luxation/subluxation, pain, flexible flatfoot), OR

 - i) Family history of a first-degree relative that has a clinical diagnosis of cEDS, AND

 - C. The panel includes, at a minimum, the following genes: COL5A1 and COL5A2.

+- II.
+Classic Ehlers-Danlos syndrome multigene panel analysis (81408, 81479) to establish or confirm a diagnosis of cEDS is considered investigational for all other indications, including isolated hypermobility and hypermobile Ehlers-Danlos syndrome (hEDS).